microsoft/project-rome/iOS/reference documentation/MCDRemoteSystemDiscoveryManager.md

 initWithDelegate:withFilters | Initializes the [MCDRemoteSystemDiscoveryManager](MCDRemoteSystemDiscoveryManager.md) with a delegate and a set of discovery filters. startDiscovery | Begins discovering remote systems.
-It will cause an existing discovery to restart. stop | Stops the active discovery.
-StartDiscoveryWithHostName | Attempts to find a system proximally using its IP address.
+It will cause an existing discovery to restart. stop | Stops the active discovery. startDiscoveryWithHostName | Attempts to find a system proximally using its IP address.

 ## Properties